 Dairy: $30/week (milk, cream, eggs, cheese, cottage cheese)

-Peter’s lunch for work: He gets a salad and chicken breast every day.
+Peter’s lunch for work: He gets a salad and chicken breast almost every day.
 His request!
 I literally put a frozen chicken breast in our Instant Pot pressure cooker with some seasonings and press the poultry button…and it’s done in 15 minutes!

 Snacks for kids: fruits and veggies, cottage cheese, crackers, rice reheated from dinner, smoothies, cereal, peanut butter on anything, cookies we make, and hard-boiled eggs.

 Related Post: Check out 10 healthy snack foods for kids here.

 Dinners: A lot of chicken with vegetables made tons of different ways.
 Soups, Asian food with rice (check out this easy curry recipe), chicken rice and beans (recipe here), ok, we do chicken rice and beans in a lot of ways a lot of times per week, haha.
 Just realized that while writing!

 Groceries I try not to buy if I’m really trying to save money: